-The Sociology Major Transfer Map (MTM) outlines Oregon community colleges coursework to complete in order to transfer seamlessly to any Oregon four-year public university to earn a Bachelor of Science (B.S.) in Sociology.
-The Sociology MTM is intended for students who know they want to transfer and earn a B.S. in sociology, but who are unsure of their intended transfer destination.
+The Sociology Major Transfer Map (MTM) outlines Oregon community colleges coursework to complete in order to transfer seamlessly to any Oregon four-year public university to earn a bachelor of arts (B.A) in Sociology.
+The Sociology MTM is intended for students who know they want to transfer and earn a B.A. in sociology, but who are unsure of their intended transfer destination.
 Students should work with their community college advisor to ensure they properly fulfill the requirements of this sociology MTM.